MeteoSwiss/opendata-forecast-data/README.md

 ```

 Each parameter in the request body serves the following purpose:
-- `collections`: Defines the forecast model to use (`ICON-CH1-EPS` or `ICON-CH2-EPS`).
+- `collections`: Defines the forecast model to retrieve (`ch.meteoschweiz.ogd-forecasting-icon-ch1` for ICON-CH1-EPS and `ch.meteoschweiz.ogd-forecasting-icon-ch2` for ICON-CH2-EPS).
 - `forecast:reference_datetime`: Specifies the desired forecast initialization time (e.g., `2025-03-12T12:00:00Z`).
 - `forecast:variable`: Indicates the meteorological parameter of interest (`TOT_PREC` for total precipitation, for example).
-- `forecast:perturbed`: Boolean flag determining if the data is deterministic (`false`) or ensemble-based.
+- `forecast:perturbed`: Boolean flag determining if the request is for deterministic (`false`) or ensemble (`true`) data.
-- `forecast:horizon`: Defines the lead time of the forecast in ISO 8601 duration format (`P0DT00H00M00S` for instant data).
+- `forecast:horizon`: Defines the forecast lead time to retrieve in ISO 8601 duration format (`P0DT00H00M00S` for data at +0h lead time, i.e. initialization).

 #### 2.6.2 Downloading the Forecast Data
 Upon a successful request, the response will contain a dictionary of metadata, including forecast file links under the `assets` key.
 Locate the `href` field containing the pre-signed URL.
-Download the GRIB file using the following command:
+Download the GRIB file containing the forecast data using the following command:
 ```
 wget -O <desired_filename> “<pre-signed URL>”
 ```
-Once downloaded, proceed with decoding the GRIB file using the instructions in [Section 2.7.4 Decoding GRIB Files with ecCodes](#274-decoding-grib-files-with-eccodes).
+Once downloaded, proceed with decoding the GRIB file.
+A brief explanation on decoding GRIB can be found in [Section 2.7.4 Decoding GRIB Files with ecCodes](#274-decoding-grib-files-with-eccodes).

 ### 2.7 Accessing Static Grid Information: Height, Longitude, and Latitude

 Besides the current forecast files, each catalog contains two static files.
-They store permanent information about the height of the half levels (HHL) in the vertical grid and
+They store constant information about the height of the half levels (HHL) in the vertical grid and
 the center point coordinates of each triangle on the horizontal grid.

 > ❗ **NOTE**: The forecast GRIB files contain no information on height, longitude and latitude.
 They have to be determined via the static vertical and horizontal grid parameter files.